Campobasso or Canada Town Battlefield Tour

 Campobasso or Canada Town Battlefield Tour: HISTORICAL BACKGROUD

-Coming from Foggia, Montgomery wanted to stop the Highway 17, linking the Adriatic port of Termoli with Naples.
-He asked General Demsey to advance norther following two directions: the 78th Infantry Division along the main coast road toward Termoli, and the 1st Canadian Division toward Campobasso and Vinchiaturo.
-Naturally the last option was the most difficult, because the roads were a little more than a path and the Canadians had in front of them mountains and the Fortore River.
+Coming from Foggia, Montgomery aimed to cut Highway 17, which connected the Adriatic port of Termoli with Naples.
+He ordered General Dempsey to advance north along two routes: the 78th Infantry Division would move along the main coastal road toward Termoli, while the 1st Canadian Division would push toward Campobasso and Vinchiaturo.
+The latter was naturally the more difficult option, as the roads were little more than narrow paths, and the Canadians faced challenging terrain, including mountains and the Fortore River.

 Pipers, possibly of the 48th Highlanders of Canada, playing in the streets of Campobasso, Italy, 18 October 1943.
 (Library and Archives Canada Photo, MIKAN No. 3599868) picture found here